-Join us for our weekly webinars, which take place every Tuesday 7pm to 8pm, you can join using this link.
+Join us for our weekly webinars, which take place every Tuesday 7pm to 8pm on Zoom.
+You can join online using this link.
 The meeting ID is 934 1068 5428 and the password is Champions1.

-We also hold introductory sessions for new Covid-19 champions every Tuesday at 6.30pm.
-You can join the meeting online using this link.
+We also hold introductory sessions for new Covid-19 champions every Tuesday at 6.30pm, also on Zoom.
+You can join online using this link.
 The meeting ID is 919 6145 1372 and the password is Champions1.

-During the live webinar we will share key messages on the current Covid-19 picture in Tower Hamlets, the NHS Test and Trace programme and talk through the latest government guidance.
+During the live webinar we will share key messages on the current Covid-19 picture in Tower Hamlets, the NHS Test and Trace programme, vaccinations and talk through the latest government guidance.